Featured Articles ➔

 - Vitamin C: It helps the stomach absorb the iron that aids digestion.

-- Vitamin D: It helps the body absorb calcium and produce defenses that help maintain healthy gut flora.
+- Vitamin D: Does vitamin D help digestion?
+Well, yes!
+It helps the body absorb calcium and produce defenses that help maintain healthy gut flora.

 - Zinc: It helps increase the body’s production of digestive enzymes that keep your entire digestive system running smoothly.